serggg89/task/README.md

 I added checking of status code, because according to the REST spec the server should send 401 (Unauthorized) after that I map response to the JsonObject.
 It validate json structure, types of data and required fields.
 In the models I create method __eq__ it helps compare two objects

+for testing I created mock url.
+You can uncomment it in constants/env.py